 Moving from NYC to California is not a short-term project.
 If you plan to transition to the West Coast, then plan on being there for at least 12 months.
 You’ll also want to consider hiring long-distance movers who are familiar with the challenges of transporting your possessions safely across that kind of distance.

-You will also want to reflect on the belongings that you need to take versus the ones that you want.
+You will also want to reflect on the belongings you need to take versus those you want.
 A careful inventory of must-have items can help you to reduce the cost of moving.
 It may even be cheaper to purchase new furniture items when you arrive at your preferred California city.

 When you ask about a professional quote, make sure that you include Expo Movers in that conversation.